When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-Using Sky Coordinate Systems: Horizontal Vs Equatorial in Stargazing
+Using Sky Coordinate Systems: Horizontal Vs Equatorial

 What coordinate system is used in astronomy?
 How do you decipher these celestial points to locate an object with your telescope?
 What do all these different terms mean?
 It can be confusing when you’re starting out.
 Here I look at what you need to know about sky coordinate systems, what they mean, and how to use them.